 Before you replace exterior building materials, make sure that replacement is necessary.
 In many cases, patching in with repair materials is all that is needed.
-For instance, warped wooden clapboards or shingles can be removed, and new materials can be pieced in.
+For instance, warped wooden clapboards or shingles can be removed, and new materials can be pieced-in.
 Sometimes, epoxy or similar filler can be used to repair small areas of damage.
 Replacement of deteriorated building materials requires careful attention to the scale, texture, pattern, and detail of the original material.
 The three-dimensionality of wood moldings and trim, the distinctive texture of weatherboards, and the bonding pattern of masonry walls are all important to duplicate when replacement is necessary.
 When repairing or refreshing stucco finishes, it is important to understand the role the texture of the stucco finish plays in the design of the structure.
 Different architectural styles were characterized by different finishes, and care should be taken to replicate the original finish when stucco work is needed.
-Replacing or concealing exterior wall materials with substitute materials is not appropriate.
-For example, placing synthetic siding or stucco over original materials results in a loss of original fabric, texture, and detail.
-In addition, such surfaces may conceal moisture or termite damage or other causes of structural deterioration from view.

 - 1. Original building materials should be preserved whenever possible. - 2.
-Repairs through consolidation. or "patching in" are preferred to replacement. - 3.
+Repairs through consolidation or "patching in" are preferred to replacement. - 3.
 If replacement is necessary, replacement materials should match the original in material, scale, finish, details, profile, and texture. - 4.
 Building materials not originally painted should not be painted. - 5.
-Painting unfinished concrete, stone, masonry, or other features is inappropriate.
-Features which have originally been painted that require maintenance should use neutral colors, matching as closely as possible the original color of the hardscape material.
-Sandblasting can cause permanent damage; therefore the careful use of pressure washers is suggested for removal of loose paint or graffiti. - 6.
-Original building materials should not be covered with vinyl, stucco, or other finishes. - 7.
-If resurfacing of a stucco surface is necessary, the surface applied should match the original in texture and finish. - 8.
+Original building materials should not be covered with vinyl, stucco, or other finishes. - 6.
+If resurfacing of a stucco surface is necessary, the surface applied should match the original in texture and finish. - 7.
 In choosing paint or stain colors, one should reference the Architectural Styles Chapter to learn more about appropriate paint colors and application.
-Stain or paint color choices should be selected appropriate to the architectural period or style and care should be take to address how various elements of the structure, for instance the body, trim and accents will be painted.
-In choosing paint and stain colors, homeowners may wish to consult manufacturer catalogues that include historic paint palettes.
-Any manufacturer can use these catalogues to mix paints that are compatible with these palettes.

-9. In most cases, exterior paint should have a matte finish, not glossy or semi-gloss.
+Stain or paint color choices should be selected appropriate to the architectural period or style and care should be take to address how various elements of the structure, for instance the body, trim and accents will be painted. - 8.
+In most cases, exterior paint should have a matte finish, not glossy or semi-gloss.